singingwolfboy/netlify-home/_posts/2016-03-10-go-static-without-losing-your-server.md

 tags: null
 ---

-## how we made Giving What We Can’s switch to Netlify really easy.
+How we made Giving What We Can’s switch to Netlify really easy.

 [Giving What We Can](https://www.givingwhatwecan.org/) is a charity that encourages people to give more, and give more effectively to charity.
 We’re part of the [effective altruism](http://www.effectivealtruism.org/) movement, using reason and evidence to find the best opportunities for giving.
 Our website is critical to our success — it’s how people learn about our work, and where they go to take [our pledge to give 10%](https://www.givingwhatwecan.org/get-involved/join/) of their income to the best charities in the world.